RAPTOR-GEN: RApid PosTeriOR GENerator for Bayesian Learning in Biomanufacturing: Problem Statement

 \begin{example}[Lotka-Volterra Model] Suppose that we have observations $\pmb{s}_{t_h}$ at evenly spaced times $t_1, t_2, \ldots, t_{H+1}$ with the length of time interval $\Delta t$.
 We use a simple Lotka-Volterra model (see \ref{subsec:LV model} for a detailed discussion) to illustrate the approximation errors between the exact samples simulated from the model \eqref{state-transition} by the Gillespie algorithm and the diffusion approximation samples simulated from the model \eqref{likelihood - Poisson} with different values of $\Delta t$.
 In Figure \ref{fig:diffusion approximation}, we find that the approximation error vanishes as $\Delta t$ gets smaller.

 \end{example}

 \textbf{(b) Heterogeneous and Sparse Observations with Measurement Error.} Considering the time and cost of different assay technologies, we often have sparse and heterogeneous observations on partially observed state with random measurement errors.
 Given the observed dataset denoted by $\mathcal{D}_M^H = \{\{\pmb{y}_{t_h}^{(i)}\}_{h=1}^{H+1}\}_{i=1}^M$, where $M$ is the batch number of experimental run, and $H+1$ is the number of observations (or measurements) collected during an experimental run.
 For notational simplicity, suppose that the same $H$ applies to all experimental runs, although it can vary between different experimental runs.
-The observations at $t_h$ can be modeled in the form of a linear additive Gaussian,